alan-turing-institute/ARC-MTQE/README.md

 ### Trained models

-We used ([COMETKiwi-22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da)) as the starting point.
-Broadly, we tried three approaches:
+We used ([COMETKiwi-22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da)) as the starting point, which outputs quality scores between 0 and 1 (1=perfect translation).
+Broadly, we tried three main approaches:
-- Baseline: pick a binarisation threshold on the dev data and use to make binary predictions on the test data
+- Baseline: pick a binarisation threshold using the dev data and use it to binarise COMETKiwi-22 predictions on the test data
-- Fine-tune with COMETKiwi-22 the WMT released authentic training data
+- Fine-tune COMETKiwi-22 with the WMT released authentic training data
 - Pre-train with syntethic data from the DEMETR dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) and fine-tune with the WMT authentic data

 ### LLM prompts